problem

 In mid 2023, in collaboration with Norfolk Island Regional Council we installed a glass crusher, increasing the recycling rate from less than 10% to 35%.
 RYW officially commenced operations at The Norfolk Wave Recycling Centre in August 2023, and rapidly transformed community waste management behaviours.

-Recycling rates increased from less than 35% to 75%* in the first month of operation.
+Recycling rates increased from less than 35% to 75%* in the first month of operation, and reached the 2030 National Waste Policy recycling target of 80% in February 2025.

 image